X01XX/forth-memory-management/README.md

 The stack-array can be used for memory chunks that are not dependent on lists for processing, that have an allocation/deallocation life cycle.

+Diagnosis of a memory leak can begin with the stack that becomes exhausted.

+The first word of every stack item can be set to a large prime number, to indicate the type of memory.
+The setting of the first word of a deallocated array item to zero would need to be changed to the second word.
+The prime number can be added to the stack-array structure, by shifting the beginning of the array, or stack, up by one word.